 ARE YOU CONCERNED ABOUT ALZHEIMER’S DEMENTIA?

-Memory impairment in our aging population affects healthcare, individuals, families, and society.
-The problem has had a significant economic impact and an even greater cost to the wellbeing of everyone touched by the disease.
+Memory Loss in our aging population affects healthcare, individuals, families, and society.
+The problem has had a significant economic impact and an even greater cost to the well being of everyone touched by the disease.

 dementia diagnoses each year globally